Oatcake: Plain Web Typography

 The picture frame is made of solid oak wood.

-Pre-opened disclosure widgets with the open attribute
+Tip: pre-opened disclosure widgets with the

 Adding the open attribute to a